silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 ## JavaScript and CSS dependencies via Requirements and Ajax

-The JavaScript logic powering the CMS is divided into many files, which typically are included via the [api:Requirements] class, by adding them to [api:LeftAndMain::init()] and its subclassed methods.
+The JavaScript logic powering the CMS is divided into many files, which typically are included via the [api:SilverStripe\View\Requirements] class, by adding them to [api:LeftAndMain::init()] and its subclassed methods.
 This class also takes care of minification and combination of the files, which is crucial for the CMS performance (see [api:Requirements::combine_files()]).